 - Session 3: Digitalisation as part of the solution to mobilising sustainable finance across the globe

 Key high-level speakers of last year’s conference included President Emmanuel Macron, President Jean-Claude Juncker and Michael Bloomberg.
 For key quotes from the event please find the video with the conference highlights.
-For this year’s event, we are expecting the same of level of ambition.

 A global approach to sustainable finance